Draft Wizard FAQ

 How much does the Draft Assistant cost?

 The Draft Assistant is part of our PRO Package that also includes our enhanced Draft Simulator, Cheat Sheet Creator, and Draft Analyzer.
 The package for all four premium versions of the tools is only $14.95 (or FREE with our special offer).
 Each Sync Assistant is an optional add-on to the PRO Package, and must be purchased for the specific draft site your league will be drafting on.
 Each site we sync with requires a unique Sync Assistant (and therefore the add-on fee is unique for each site), but you will be able to use it for unlimited drafts.
 For example, if you purchase the Yahoo Draft Sync, you'll be able to do as many drafts on Yahoo as you want (both non-auction and auction).
-If you have a league on CBS, however, you'll need to purchase the CBS Draft Sync in addition to the Yahoo version (assuming you want to use the Sync feature for CBS).
+If you have a league on ESPN, however, you'll need to purchase the ESPN Draft Sync in addition to the Yahoo version (assuming you want to use the Sync feature for ESPN).

 Simply navigate to your My Account page and select the 'Add League' option.
 Next, choose the "Connect to Configure Draft" button.
 You'll be able to verify your league settings for use within the Draft Wizard.
 Clicking the blue 'Launch Assistant with Sync' button will open the Assistant for your league.